-- A submenu will open to the right.
-Select a shape type to add it to your document. - Once the shape has been added, click on it once to select it and move it where you want it to appear in your presentation. - 4.
-Use the handles to resize the shape (hold down the Shift key as you resize a shape to constrain its proportions). - 5.
-To duplicate a shape, hold down the Option key on your keyboard as you drag it. - 6.
-Some shapes allow you to add text.
+Use the handles to resize the shape (hold down the Shift key as you resize a shape to constrain its proportions).

+- To duplicate a shape, hold down the Option key on your keyboard as you drag it - Some shapes allow you to add text.
 To add text to a shape, double-click inside of it and begin typing.
 You can use the Text Inspector and the Fonts button to change the appearance of the text.

-To draw a freeform shape, select the Freeform tool in the Shapes submenu and click on the page to add individual points.
+To draw a freeform shape, select the Freeform tool in the Shapes pulldown menu and click on the page to add individual points.
 To close your shape, click on the first point.
-To add a curve between two points, click and drag on one of the points.
-Click and drag in the opposite direction of the curve you want to create.
+To add a curve between two points, click and drag on a point to display bezier handles you can use to shape the curve.
+Drag in the opposite direction of the curve you want to create using the handles.